MrRThomas/BestCityGuide/README.md

 HISTORY
 2018 Nov 5 - Did the basics, plus the loop.
 Don't have navigation down at this time.
+2018 Nov 15 - Added page.php nad got the navigation down.
+Had troubles with sidebar.php (didn't upload that), I need to do some troubleshooting.

 Robbie Thomas